- My Account

 The following rules have been established regarding unattended children because we care about the safety of all our customers.

 The Reading Public Library is for everyone’s enjoyment.
-We appreciate your cooperation with these guidelines in keeping the library a pleasant place to visit for everyone and ensuring respectful treatment for all individuals who use this public facility.First reading 8/15/05; Public Hearing & Approved, Board or Trustees 9/19/05
+We appreciate your cooperation with all Library policies in order to ensure the Library is a pleasant place to visit and all who use these public facilities receive respectful treatment.First reading 8/14/17; Public Hearing & Approved, Board or Trustees 9/11/17

 The Baldwin grand piano was purchased and presented to the Reading Public Library entirely through private donations raised by the Friends of the Library.
 The intent of the donors was to facilitate musical programs for the community featuring professional, quasi-professional, or amateur musicians at the discretion of the Library Trustees and staff.